grapl-security/grapl/README.md

 When these analyzers find matches, engagements are created.
 Engagements are a graph representation of all of the events related to an incident.
-So, while a signature might give us Word and the dropped payload, our engagement might pull in files read by word, children of the 'payload' process, or other relevant information.
+While a signature might give us Word and the dropped payload, our engagement might pull in files read by word, children of the 'payload' process, or other relevant information.